Skip to content

 • Name and Description: the name and description of your live stream, for your own information.

-• Resolutions: The resolutions in which your broadcast will be transcoded in the cloud and therefore will be used for adaptive bitrate streaming.
+• Resolutions: the resolutions in which your broadcast will be transcoded in the cloud and therefore will be used for adaptive bitrate streaming.

 Broadcast